ACS Trenton Local Section Scholarship Award 2022

 To qualify for consideration for either scholarship, the student must submit to the scholarship committee the following items:

-- Career Plans.
-Describe your career plans after college and address what you plan to do with your career
+1. Describe your career aspirations after college and address what you hope to do with your career

-- If you wish, you may include an unofficial (i.e photocopy) of your standard test scores (e.g., SAT, ACT, Major Field Test for Chemistry, administered by the Educational Testing Service).
+2. If you wish, you may include an unofficial (i.e. photocopy) of your standard test scores (e.g., SAT, ACT, Major Field Test for Chemistry, administered by the Educational Testing Service).

-- The student’s home phone number and an email address, which will be active after the student graduates (do not give emails attached to the high school you are attending).
-We need to be able to contact the scholarship awardees to apply for the second year renewal, depending on the availability of funds.
+3. The student’s home phone number and an email address, which will be active after the student graduates (do not give emails attached to the high school you are attending).
+We need to be able to contact the scholarship awardees to apply for the second year.

 If you cannot submit a PDF file, a hardcopy may be sent to the address listed below and postmarked by the same deadline.
 An email should also be sent to thomcag@gmail.com so we know to expect your mailed application.
 The subject line of the email should be: Applicant name, TrACS Scholarship Application.